 “Of course,” said Will.
 “Why wouldn’t I be?”

 They all knew why, and it had nothing to do with killing Jack Grist.
-Will’s mother had been killed during the last Upside Down invasion.
-Not by the Mind Flayer, but by a Russian soldier.
-Joyce Byers had died under the Starcourt Mall, as Will and his friends threw fireworks as powerful as rockets in the food court.
-Every day Will replayed explosions of Satan’s Baby, and imagined an alternative outcome, in which his mother shot the Russian before he shot her.
+Will’s mother had been strangled by Billy Hargrove during the last Upside Down invasion.
 She had gone through hell and back for Will twice before; it was the only reason he was alive.
-For her to be casually gunned down during the third crisis was something Will had never accepted.
+For her to be killed during the third crisis was something Will had never accepted.
 He had barely spoken to anyone for months.

 He was more than “up for this”.
 He was going get redress.
 For his mother, and for El, if she had been done any harm.